guojunq/glsgan/README.md

 - **If you set slope to -1.0, the cost function becomes L1 cost, i.e., C(a)=|a| and the loss function L will minimize |\Delta(real, fake)+L(real)-L(fake)|.
 This is a very interesting case of GLS-GAN beyond the unknown class of GANs**
 - **In the theory we showed in the preprint, slope can be set to any value in [-\infty, 1].**

-Please note that the GLS-GAN is proposed as our future work in the above preprint paper, but it has NOT been carefully tested yet.
+aPlease note that the GLS-GAN is proposed as our future work in the above preprint paper, but it has NOT been carefully tested yet.
 So please use it **at your own discretion**.

 ## Notes on tuning hyperparameters
 The most important hyperparameter that has a direct impact on the performance is the **opt.slope** controlling the negative slope of the Leaky Linear Rectifier of the cost function.
 You can make a side-by-side comparison among WGAN (slope=1), LS-GAN (slope=0), and other GLS-GANs by varying opt.slope.

-By default, we set it to slope=-10.
-We compare the generation results by different slopes on celebA at [An incomplete map of the GAN models](http://www.cs.ucf.edu/~gqi/GANs.htm).
+bWe compare the generation results by different slopes on celebA at [An incomplete map of the GAN models](http://www.cs.ucf.edu/~gqi/GANs.htm).